Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

 _(inspired by newsgroup discussion [How to edit this track?](https://sourceforge.net/p/qlandkartegt/mailman/message/35965052))_

 Trackpoint data of tracks recorded by a GPS device consists not only of a position and a timestamp.
-Modern devices record different amounts of other (fitness) information such as elevation, cadence, pulse rate, temparature ...
+Modern devices record different amounts of other (fitness) information such as elevation, cadence, pulse rate, temperature ...

 While recording a track on a GPS device, the quality of GPS signals may vary.
 Signals may be weak or even disappear due to various reasons.
 In such a case the recorded track data is not reliable or even completely wrong.